-- 108.104.
-Chartered Legal Executive Advocates will be required to abide by the Code of Conduct and Guides to Good Practice of IPS for the time being in force.
-They will also be bound by the Rights of Audience Conduct Rules set out at Appendix 5 to these Rules. - 109.105.
-Where a complaint is made or an issue is brought to the attention of IPS regarding the conduct of a Chartered Legal Executive Advocate that matter will be dealt with in accordance with the IPS' Investigation, Disciplinary and Appeals Rules. - 110.106.
-Where a Finding, Order or Decision is made against a Chartered Legal Executive Advocate by the Disciplinary Tribunal, Appeals Panel, or Professional Conduct Panel, that Finding, Order or Decision will be referred to the Admissions and Licensing Committee.
+- 112. Where a Finding, Order or Decision is made against a Chartered Legal Executive Advocate by the Disciplinary Tribunal, Appeals Panel, or Professional Conduct Panel, that Finding, Order or Decision will be referred to the Admissions and Licensing Committee.
 The Admissions and Licensing Committee will decide whether the Chartered Legal Executive Advocate remains a fit and proper person to hold an Advocacy Certificate.
-The Admissions and Licensing Committee must give reasons for its decision. - Tribunal or Appeals Panel excluding a Chartered Legal Executive Advocate from membership of the Chartered Institute.
-Rule 99 shall apply in such a case. - is no longer a fit and proper person to hold an Advocacy Certificate, he must return his Certificate(s) to IPS within 28 days of him being notified of the decision.
+The Admissions and Licensing Committee must give reasons for its decision. - 113.
+Rule 110 shall not apply where an Order is made by the Disciplinary Tribunal or Appeals Panel excluding a Chartered Legal Executive Advocate from membership of the Institute.
+Rule 99 shall apply in such a case. - 114.
+Where the Admissions and Licensing Committee decides that the Advocate is no longer a fit and proper person to hold an Advocacy Certificate, he must return his Certificate(s) to IPS within 28 days of him being notified of the decision.
 Failure to do so will constitute a disciplinary offence.
-The Fellow may not exercise any advocacy rights granted to him under his Advocacy Certificate(s) after he has been notified of the decision. - 113.109.
+The Fellow may not exercise any advocacy rights granted to him under his Advocacy Certificate(s) after he has been notified of the decision. - 115.
 Notwithstanding Rule 20 an appeal against a decision of the Admissions and Licensing Committee that an Advocate is no longer a fit and proper person to hold an Advocacy Certificate will be considered by a Fellow and two lay members drawn from the panel of members appointed to serve on the IPS Disciplinary and Appeals panels.